 Stephen Paddock, the killer in last October's mass shooting in Las Vegas, had amassed an arsenal of weapons including assault rifles.
 He fired more than 1,100 rounds from a hotel suite into a crowd of concertgoers more than 400 yards (meters) away.

 The toll was 58 dead and more than 800 injured, making it the deadliest mass shooting in recent US history.

 Buying an AR-15 is easy.
 Depending on the state of residence, a prospective owner can walk into a gun shop and, after presenting a valid ID, buy a rifle or shotgun provided they can pass a federal background check.

 This process looks at a buyer's criminal history or whether he has ever been committed to a mental institution.
-But even this basic check can be flouted in the case of private sales.
+But even this cursory check can be flouted in the case of private sales.

 Nikolas Cruz, the man police say carried out last week's massacre at a Florida high school, had legally purchased the AR-15-type weapon used in the attack and had passed an FBI background check.

-Aged just 18 at the time, the background check didn't raise any red flags.
+Aged just 18 at the time, the review didn't raise any red flags.
 In many states, one only needs to be 18 to buy an assault rifle -- three years below the American age restriction on alcohol.